AnomalyInnovations/toolbeam-cli/README.md

     - formData

-      HTTP request will be made as `application/x-www-form-urlencoded` and parameter will be passed in the request body similar to the query string format of `foo=1&bar=value`.
+      The request will be made using `application/x-www-form-urlencoded` or `multipart/form-data`.
+If there are no parameters with field type `image` or `video`, then the parameters will be passed in the request body similar to the query string format of `foo=1&bar=value` using `application/x-www-form-urlencoded`.
+But in the presence of a paramter with field type `image` or `video`; the request will be encoded using `multipart/form-data`.

 + **required**:[boolean]